dwave-examples/nurse-scheduling/README.rst

 Some notes on the code:

-* We use a vector to store the two-dimensional (nurse, day) matrix:
+* We use a one-dimensional vector to store the two-dimensional (nurse, day) QUBO matrix.
+The (nurse, day) tuples are stored in the one-dimensional vector in the following order, where nurse is first index, and day is second index, in the tuples:

   (0, 0) (0, 1) (0, 2)...
 (0, D) (1, 0) (1, 1)...
 (1, D)